edgardovbak/tetris/README.md

   Clear the canvas

 #### renderStartScreen
-  Show the enter csreen before the game its started
+  Show the enter screen before the game its start

 #### renderPauseScreen
-  Show screen when the game is stoped
+  Show screen when the game is stopped

 #### renderEndScreen
   Game Over screen